munificent/craftinginterpreters/book/evaluating-expressions.md

 Another subtle semantic choice: We evaluate *both* operands before checking the type of *either*.
 Imagine we have a function `say()` that prints its argument then returns it.
-In:
+Using that, we write:

 ```lox
 say("left") - say("right");
 ```

-Our implementation prints both "left" and "right" before reporting the runtime error.
+Our interpreter prints "left" and "right" before reporting the runtime error.
 We could have instead specified that the left operand is checked before even evaluating the right.

 </aside>